WanjiruKania/PERSONAL-PORTFOLIO/README.md

 JoyceMuhura

 ## License
-This project is open-source and availableunder the MIT License .
+This project is open-source and available under the MIT License .
 =======

 >>>>>>> 7bde768e4de853a3bd77640e857f283290f48d03